microprediction/cfmar/book-critique/commoditization-essay.md

 ## The Bird Game: A Case Study in Commoditization

 The Bird Game at CrunchDAO provides a concrete example of how prediction components can be commoditized.
 The game challenges participants to track the location of a dove while a falcon hunts it, using probabilistic forecasting to predict the dove's future position.
+While presented as a game, the "dove" typically represents a financial time series of material significance, making this a practical test bed for financial prediction systems.

 ### System Architecture